1. Morisot’s early years

 From 1868, Morisot and Manet became very close friends.
 Persuaded to model for one of his artworks, Manet eventually painted 11 portraits of Morisot over the course of their friendship.

 Some suggest that Manet and Morisot were more than friends.
 It is true that Manet painted Morisot in what were at the time intimate positions (eg lying backwards over a couch in Le Repos).
 It is also true that Berthe had Edma destroy some of her letters referring to Manet.
-But we are unikely to ever know for sure.
+But we are unlikely to ever know for sure whether Edouard and Berthe's relationship was sexual in nature.

 Morisot’s style developed in parallel with Manet, both artists experimenting with the effects of light in their works and rough, expressive brushstrokes.
 Morisot largely focussed on painting women and children, often in the home.
 This private setting allowed her to depict the parts of ordinary life that many other Impressionists missed out on - her works are a snapshot into a personal sphere.

-However, to say that she was merely a painter of domestic subjects is to reduce her work to a stereotype; she has a number of paintings that show the energy and movement of the public sphere as well, including vibrant boatyards, harbours and the banks of the River Seine.
+However, to say that she was merely a painter of domestic subjects is to reduce her work to a stereotype.
+Morisot produced a number of paintings that show the energy and movement of the public sphere as well, including vibrant boatyards, harbours and the banks of the River Seine.

 The Impressionist exhibitions were first conceived as a reaction to the Paris Salon and its restrictive judging process for artworks.